mpeeples2008/ArchNetSci/_book/01-data.md

 Although `igraph` and the `statnet` suite of packages have many of the same features, they are not directly compatible and use different network formats to store data in R. Adding to the potential confusion, function call names are often the same between the two packages.
 For example degree centrality is calculated using a `degree()` function in both.
 If you simply use the `degree()` call R will use the function from whichever package was initialized most recently.
 If this is the wrong package for your data format, you will get an error.
 In order to avoid such errors and to clear up ambiguity we use the package name followed by `::` in the function call (i.e., `igraph::function_name` or `sna::function_name`) so that R knows which package we intend to use.
 You can do this with any R function where you want to specify the package (`package::function_name`).

 In general in this Online Companion we use the `igraph` package wherever possible as we find the data format and especially the functions for converting between network data types to be the most useful and intuitive for most kinds of analyses.
 We use `statnet` and affiliated packages in specific cases where `igraph` lacks specific functionality or important features.
-Luckily the package called `intergraph` lets us convert network objects from one format to another as we will see in the examples ahead.
+Luckily the package called `intergraph` lets us easily convert network objects from one format to another as we will see in the examples ahead.

 Finally, we recommend installing `ggraph` as this is a very useful and intuitive package that allows for diverse network visualizations and customization.
 These four packages account for the bulk of the examples in this book.
+We discuss the use of this package in detail in the [visualization section](#Visualization) of this guide.

 ### Should I Just Install Everything?{#ShouldIInstall}